errorexists/Getting-Started-With-OpenCore/README.md

 **Security**:

-* RequireSignature: We won't be dealing vault.plist so we can ignore
+* RequireSignature: We won't be dealing vault.plist so we can ignore.
-* RequireVault: We won't be dealing vault.plist so we can ignore as well
+* RequireVault: We won't be dealing vault.plist so we can ignore as well.
 * ScanPolicy: Allows customization of disk and file system types which are scanned (and shown) by opencore at boot time.

-**Tools** Used for running OC debugging tools like clearing NVRAM, we'll be ignoring this
+**Tools** Used for running OC debugging tools like clearing NVRAM, we'll be ignoring this.

 ![Misc](https://i.imgur.com/6NPXq0A.png)